Skip to contents

 Details

-• logical column x is transformed into pair of logical columns, x=TRUE andx=FALSE;
+• logical column x is expanded into two logical columns: x=TRUE and x=FALSE;

-• numeric columnx is transformed accordingly to .method argument:
+• numeric column x is transformed according to .method:

 Crisp transformation of numeric data